-But while prices are good, the days of quick-and-easy financing are over, and the tightened credit market can make it tough to secure loans for investment properties.
-However, there is some good news: A little creativity and preparation can bring loans within reach of many real estate investors.
+But while interest rates remain low, the days of quick, easy financing are over, and the tightened credit market can make it tough to secure loans for investment properties.
+Still, a little creativity and preparation can bring financing within reach of many real estate investors.

-If you’re ready to seek out financing for your residential investment property, these five tips can improve your chances of success.
+If you’re ready to borrow for a residential investment property, these tips can improve your chances of success.

-Have a sizable down paymentMortgage insurance won’t cover investment properties, so you need at least 20 percent down to secure traditional financing for them.
-If you can amass 25 percent, you may qualify for an even better interest rate, says Todd Huettner, a mortgage broker and president of Huettner Capital in Denver.
+Since mortgage insurance won’t cover investment properties, you’ll need to put at least 20 percent down to secure traditional financing.
+If you can put down 25 percent, you may qualify for an even better interest rate, says mortgage broker Todd Huettner, president of Huettner Capital in Denver.

-If you don’t have the down payment, you can try to obtain a second mortgage on the property, but it’s likely to be an uphill battle.
+If you don’t have the down payment money, you can try to get a second mortgage on the property, but it’s likely to be an uphill struggle.

-The alternative to paying points if you score is below 740, obviously, is to pay a higher interest rate.
+The alternative to paying points if your score is below 740 is to accept a higher interest rate.

-In addition, reserves in the bank to pay for all your expenses, personal and investment-related, for at least six months also have become part of the lending equation.
+In addition, having reserves in the bank to pay all your expenses — personal and investment-related — for at least six months has become part of the lending equation.